BACHELOR OF APPLIED SCIENCE – ADDICTION STUDIES

 PROGRAM DESCRIPTION

-The Bachelor of Applied Science (BAS) degree in Addiction Studies is designed to grow professional management skills of the learner and meet the demand for leadership of highly technical professionals in the substance use disorder and mental health treatment workplace.
+The Bachelor of Applied Science (BAS) degree in Addiction Studies is designed to grow the professional management skills of the learner and meet the demand for leadership of highly technical professionals in the substance use disorder and mental health treatment workplace.
 Emphasis is placed on courses that enable the student to gain theoretical knowledge important for working in the field and to apply concepts to meet their occupational objectives.
-Upon completion of all requirements, the student will be awarded a BAS (Bachelor of Applied Science) Degree.
+Upon completing all requirements, the student will be awarded a BAS (Bachelor of Applied Science) Degree.

 ADMISSIONS REQUIREMENTS